 • The service is best suited for casual weekend punters with modest expectations rather than serious bettors seeking consistent income

 While Andy’s Bet Club isn’t a complete scam (I did make some money, after all), the gap between marketing promises and actual results is substantial.
-The combination of price movement issues, lack of transparency, and manipulative sales tactics makes it difficult for me to recommend for anyone beyond recreational bettors looking for weekend entertainment.
+The combination of price movement issues, lack of transparency, and manipulative sales tactics makes it difficult for me to recommend anyone beyond recreational bettors looking for weekend entertainment.

 Andy’s Bet Club Review – Your FAQs